 The ecological legacies of disturbance events can persist for decades to centuries and past disturbance is important in explaining the present landscape.
 Ecosystem disturbances are increasing in frequency and severity due in part to global climate change.
 Our research contributes to an ecological understanding of the consequences of these events and a framework for retrospective study of ecosystem disturbance.
 Our work is often motivated by a lack of available data that limits our understanding of these processes.
 We use a combination of tools (remote sensing, field studies, geospatial and statistical analysis) to understand environmental change over broad spatial and temporal scales to inform future natural resource management.
+Have a look at some of the places we work in the photo gallery.
 Current themes include:

 Drought in Forests and Rangelands

 Drought is a common feature of semi-arid landscapes, but the frequency and scale at which it occurs appears to be changing.
 We are engaged in several projects to understand the spatial and temporal effects of recent droughts on local ecotones and regional ecosystems.
 Collectively these approaches yield management and policy insight into how drought events affect key plant and animal communities at local scales, while enhancing our understanding of ecosystem carbon dynamics at broad scales.
 Recent projects took place in the aspen ecosystems and sagebrush steppe of southwest Wyoming and we’re starting work on a new project in low elevation aspen communities in the Great Basin.

 Fire and Regeneration in Forests